 - Male patients - Evidence of prostate, rectum or bladder pathology.

 - Female patients - Evidence of ovarian, uterus, rectum or bladder pathology.

 Note - More regions can be added based on the patient's lifestyle, family and medical history.

 Frequently Asked Questions

-- MRI (Magnetic Resonance Imaging) Scan uses strong magnetic fields and radio waves to detailed views of the organs, tissues and skeletal system.
+- MRI (Magnetic Resonance Imaging) uses strong magnetic fields and radio waves to obtain detailed views of the organs, tissues and skeletal system.

-- It is a non-invasive way to diagnose body structure and problems by producing high resolution images.
+- It is a non-invasive way to diagnose abnormalities in body structure by producing high resolution images.

 When is an MRI Scan performed?